2023 Bahrain Grand Prix Weekend Information

 Each weekend a former Formula 1 driver, or a driver from another prominent series of motorsport, joins the stewards to help judge any incidents from a drivers’ perspective.
 The Driver Steward this weekend is Derek Warwick.

-Pirelli will supply the C1, C2 and C3 tyre compounds at the 2023 Bahrain Grand Prix.
+Pirelli have announced that the C1, C2 and C3 tyre compounds will be used at the 2024 Bahrain Grand Prix.
+The C1, C2 and C3 compounds were used in 2023.

 WHAT HAPPENED LAST YEAR AT THE BAHRAIN GRAND PRIX?